karabC/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

   However, after the increase of the depth.
 The model is highly overfit.
 I have further applied Max Pooling and Drop out to prevent overfitting

 * Which parameters were tuned?
 How were they adjusted and why?
-  I have tunned the Dropout probablity for finding a suitable probability
+  I have tunned the Dropout probablity for finding a suitable probability.
+As the model is or

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?
   ​